Marwwin/Devops2020/README.md

             - Returns contents of specified file as json key value pairs.
             - Lambda written in Javascript, using S3 and getObject.

-            - JSON Data renders on /profile for showcase purposes using vue-json-pretty, some warning errors in prop type checking which are annoying to solve so fuk em.
+            - JSON Data renders on /profile for showcase purposes using vue-json-pretty.

 4. **Testing the application**